-The latest MTFS, HRA Business Plan, and 2018/19 budgets were approved by Council in February 2018 and can be found at here.
+The latest MTFS, HRA Business Plan, and 2018/19 budgets were approved by Council in February 2018 and can be found at this link: MTFS, HRA Business plan and 2018/19 Budgets.

 General Fund

 The Council's General Fund (GF) revenue budget comprises the annual day-to-day costs and income of providing all of the Council's services except social housing which is in a separate budget called the Housing Revenue Account (HRA).